CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Discussions and Conclusion

-4) \sinem{We observed that performances reported for the remaining tasks using cross-modality, i.e., Task1 (Liver Segmentation on CT+MRI) and Task 4 (Segmentation of abdominal organs on CT+MRI), are significantly lower than the aforementioned ones.} \sinem{This shows that despite the significant developments by DL models on segmentation task, a straightforward application of them to the real-world clinical problems yields poor performance and judicious methodological designs that can deal with such issues should be considered.} Thus, cross-modality (CT-MR) learning still proved to be more challenging than individual training.
-Last, but not least, multi-organ cross-modality segmentation remains the most challenging problem until appropriate ways to take advantage of multi-tasking properties of deep models and bigger data advantage of cross-modal medical data are developed.
+This shows that despite the \emre{important} developments by DL models for segmentation, \lk{their} application to the real-world clinical problems \lk{still need major progress. } Thus, cross-modality (CT-MR) learning still proved to be more challenging than individual training.
+Last but not least, multi-organ cross-modality segmentation remains the most challenging problem until appropriate ways to take advantage of multi-tasking properties of deep models and bigger data advantage of cross-modal medical data are developed.
 Such complicated tasks could benefit from spatial priors, global topological, or shape-representations in their loss functions as employed by some of the submitted models.